 tzaddik tomb.
 [September 2009]

-Cemetery 2: oldest stone dates from 1962.
+Odeska Street Cemetery: SW part of the city: oldest stone dates from 1962.
 Continuous fence and gate with no lock.
 Jewish symbols on gate or wall.
 5000+ gravestones.
-Jewish cemetery use only.
+Jewish cemetery use only. pictures.

 Vatutin Street Cemetery: Eastern part of city. oldest stone dates from 1905.
 Broken fence and gate that locks.
 Sign in Ukrainian.
 21 to 100 gravestones.
 Land used for Jewish cemetery and residential purposes.

 pictures.
 [August 2013]